B2B Commerce

 With the right e-commerce platform supporting your D2C strategy, you’ll be able to test minimum viable products (MVPs), penetrate new markets, and test innovative products in existing markets without sacrificing resources communicating with third-party channels.
 Furthermore, you’ll be able to trial new digital capabilities more seamlessly.

-#2 – Higher profit margins
+#2 – Higher profit margins by skipping the middleman

 One of the most obvious advantages of going D2C as a manufacturer is improving margins.
 By selling directly to customers, you can sell at a retail price rather than wholesale, thereby increasing your profit margin.
 Your reach will also increase by adding new channels, which can help you access more customers in adjacent industries and new locations, thus unlocking more opportunities for revenue growth.